 Our Research

 Our group's interests are varied, but fall under a common theme of understanding nearby planets and stars.
-We use varied telescopes, methods, and tools to achieve this goal.
+We use different telescopes, methods, and tools to achieve this goal.
 This page highlights just a few things that we've worked on recently or are working on currently.
 If you're interested in collaborating or joining us, reach out!

 Enabling Science with TESS Full-Frame Images